raymond8505/photo-studio-live-preview/README.md

 # Why, tho?

-I couldn't find a satisfactory solution online and thought it would be a fun project.
+I paid a lot of money for my camera and lenses.
+I'll be damned if Nikon is gonna siphon off more for software that doesn't work exactly how I want.

 # What do?!

 Watches a directory for new jpgs, displays them a little bit later in simple React gallery.
+If your camera can shoot jpg (and RAW together) and has software to transfer them to a computer in real time, this aims to be a free and easy studio companion.
+I'll probably figure out how to do it with just RAW files eventually.

 # Ok, but how?